M4NU29/clients-api/README.md

 This project uses several dependencies to provide its functionality:

 - **Express.js**: A fast, unopinionated, and flexible Node.js web application framework.
 It is used to create the API endpoints.

+- **CORS**: A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+It is used to handle Cross-Origin Resource Sharing in this project.

 - **Prisma**: An open-source database toolkit and ORM.
 It is used to interact with the database.